debrashere/MyEducationClient/README.md

   * **asanders**: Able to view and edit tools.
 Able to view and add blogging comments.
   * Also you may click on "Demo Log in" from the Login page.

+## Images
+Image by Mimzy on Pixabay: background image
 ## Versioning

  [Github](https://github.com/) is used for versioning.